-One fine arts credit is required during the four years of high school.
+One fine arts credit is required.

 MATHEMATICS

 Four credits of math are required.
 Transcripts, placement tests, and teacher recommendations will be used to place students at appropriate levels.
 Algebra 1, Geometry, and Algebra 2 are required for all students, as well as one additional math course beyond the Algebra 2 level.